Are you a homeowner or gardener who feels like you need to learn more about soil management? Is your soil not up to par or needs a little more loving?

-Soil management and root management are essential to good tree health.
+Here’s the thing: Soil management and root management are essential to good tree health.
 The goal of soil management is to keep the soil composition balanced and enhance the quality of the soil.
 Soil is comprised of air, water, minerals, and organic matter.
 Making sure these are balanced is critical to root growth and overall tree health.
-Unfortunately, urban and suburban landscape trees often reside in soils that are compacted, not the right moisture level, and lack the nutrients needed for growth and development.

 Soil Management – What is Soil Made Of?